vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

     right ear matches about 12/64 (3/16) on the left ear.
 However, one big difference is that with bone conduction headphones, the words always appeared muffled (though I could still make them out) to my left ear even at high volumes.
-I didn't have this issue at normal headphones, where I could hear the words very clearly when the volume was high enough.
+I didn't have this issue with normal headphones, where I could hear the words very clearly when the volume was high enough.

 > 1. Have you ever experienced a sudden (<24 hours) or rapid (over
 > several weeks/months) change in your hearing?
 Have you noticed that